sendgrid/docs/source/API_Reference/SMTP_API/substitution_tags.md

 {% endwarning %}

 {% warning %}
-Do not nest substitution tags in substitions as they will fail and your substitution will not take place.
+Do not nest substitution tags in substitutions as they will fail and your substitution will not take place.
 {% endwarning %}

 {% anchor h2%}